dair-iitd/OxKBC/README.md

     'tail_rel_type': numpy.ndarray(shape=(number of relations, type embedding dim),dtype=np.float32)
 }
 ```
 Make sure the embeddings are normalized, to do so use `scripts/normalize.py`, just change the file names.
+(If you completed the Project Structure section, you would already have the embeddings dump in `dumps` folder.

 Now, we need to build template tables for these templates.